 Natural gas leaks:

-Kill trees by attracting bacteria to their roots.
+Kill trees by suffocating them by their roots.

 Are an extraordinarily potent greenhouse gas.